List of Fast & Furious characters: Mia Toretto

-Mia Toretto, played by Jordana Brewster, is Dominic and Jakob's sister, daughter of Jack Toretto, mother of Jack O'Conner and an unnamed daughter, cousin of Tony and Fernando, and aunt of Brian Marcos Toretto.
+Mia Toretto, played by Jordana Brewster, is Dominic and Jakob's sister, daughter of Jack Toretto and an unnamed woman, mother of Jack O'Conner and an unnamed daughter, cousin of Tony and Fernando, and aunt of Brian Marcos Toretto.
 The mother of the Toretto siblings is unknown, as Mia was raised with her two brothers and father.
 Racing played a huge role in the family.
 When Mia was young, her father would help with her homework, often staying up to read ahead in order to help her.
 After her father dies in a racing accident and Dom is sent to prison, Jakob helps raise and protect her, until Dom forces him to leave when believing that he was responsible for the crash that killed their father, although Mia apparently never believed it.
 She tried to stay in contact with him, even breaking into a police station as a teen in order to find him, but would lose track over the years once he became a secret agent under Mr. Nobody.

-In The Fast and The Furious, Dom has become a professional criminal in order to support the family and Mia is aware of her brother's crimes, but disapproves and does not involve herself in them, though she cares for her brother nonetheless, due to their strong family bonding.
-Dominic's friend, Vince, is shown to be attracted to her, although she doesn't feel the same way.
+In The Fast and the Furious, Dom has become a professional criminal in order to support the family and Mia is aware of her brother's crimes, but disapproves and does not involve herself in them, though she cares for her brother nonetheless, due to their strong family bonding.
+Dominic's friend, Vince, is shown to be attracted to her, although she does not feel the same way.
 Mia is also shown to be a proficient driver, a trait that runs in the Toretto family.
-She falls in love with Brian O'Conner, who is secretly an uncover cop sent to infiltrate her brother's group.
+She falls in love with Brian O'Conner, who is secretly an undercover cop sent to infiltrate her brother's group.
 When he reveals this to Mia, their relationship is estranged but she agrees to help him find Dom and stop his current heist.
 After Vince was injured during the heist, Mia is last seen at the Toretto household, witnessing Jesse being gunned down by an enemy of Dom's.
 She is unable to say goodbye to her brother as he flees the country.

 In Fast & Furious, Mia is under surveillance by the FBI, as Dom has returned following the apparent death of Letty.
 She is seen at Letty's funeral and reunites with her brother in secret, revealing that Letty had visited her a couple of times before her death.
 She tries to get Dom to leave but he chooses to pursue those responsible.
-Mia also reunites with Brian, having resentment towards him for breaking up the only family she had left, although it's implied that she still has feelings for him.
+Mia also reunites with Brian it is implied that she still has feelings for him.
 When Dominic gets injured, Brian calls her for medical help and the two later rekindle their romance.
 When Dom is captured, Brian and Mia lead a rescue mission to free him.